Skip to content

 Queue #8, #9

-By default, responsible for function asynchronous call processing, such as:
+By default, responsible for asynchronous function call processing, such as:

 Example: When needing to enhance Cron Job processing capability...

-Estimating Scaling Amount
+Estimating Scaling Requirements

 Taking the common worker-8 as an example: